Air quality alerts issued as California fires threaten more sequoias

 - The sheriff's office issued evacuation warnings hours earlier for residents in and around Eshom and Hartland Camp, some 80 miles north of Camp Nelson, due to the approaching KNP Complex Fire.

-For the record: Both wildfires have burned across nearly 60,000 acres and are largely uncontained, as they threaten communities and sequoias, including in the Sequoia National Park — which contains the world's largest tree by volume.
+For the record: Both wildfires have burned across nearly 60,000 acres and are largely uncontained, as they threaten communities and sequoias, including in Sequoia National Park — which contains the world's largest tree by volume.

 - It's one of more than 2,000 giant sequoias in the park.